alperg/slack-vscode/README.md

 You can install this extension by pressing F1 in Visual Studio Code, then typing "ex install" and selecting it from the list.

 ### Slack integration
-Based on the latest updates on Slack API, you can no longer create legacy token to connect this extension to you Slack workspace.
+Based on the latest updates on Slack API, you can no longer create legacy token to connect this extension to your Slack workspace.

 Create a new Slack App from https://api.slack.com/apps/ and add the following OAuth Scopes to "Bot Token":